-The Board's oversight of IRR/RORBB is supported by the GALCO.
-GALCO is responsible for the alignment of Group-wide risk appetite and funding needs, taking into consideration the Group-wide business strategies.
-GALCO consistently manages the Group's gapping positions, asset growth and liability mix against the interest/profit rate outlook.
-It also reviews strategies to ensure a comfortable level of interest/profit rate risk is maintained.
-The Group has successfully engaged long-term borrowings and written interest/profit rate swaps to reduce longer tenure interest/profit rate risk, and maintained a comfortable gapping profile as a result.
-In accordance with the Group's policy, positions are monitored on a monthly basis and hedging strategies are used to ensure risk exposures are maintained within board-established limits.
+The Board's oversight of IRR/ RORBB is supported by the GALCO/ Group CEOs Committee.
+GALCO/ Group CEOs Committee is responsible for the alignment of Group-wide risk appetite and funding needs, taking into consideration Group-wide business strategies.
+GALCO/ Group CEOs Committee consistently oversees the Group's gapping positions, asset growth and liability mix against the interest/ profit rate outlook.
+It also reviews strategies to ensure a comfortable level of IRR/ RORBB is maintained.
+The Group has successfully engaged long-term borrowings and written interest/ profit rate swaps to manage IRR/ RORBB, and maintained an acceptable gapping profile as a result.
+In accordance with the Group's policy, positions are monitored on a daily basis and hedging strategies are employed to ensure risk exposures are maintained within Board-established limits.

-The Group measures the risk of losses arising from potential adverse movements in market interest/profit rates and volatilities using VaR.
-VaR is a quantitative measure of interest/profit rate risk which applies recent historic market conditions to estimate the potential loss in market value, at a certain confidence level and over a specified holding period.
+The Group measures the risk of losses arising from potential adverse movements in market interest/ profit rates and volatilities using VaR.
+VaR is a quantitative measure of IRR/ RORBB which applies recent historic market conditions to estimate the potential loss in market value, at a certain confidence level and over a specified holding period.

-The Group complements VaR by stress testing interest/profit rate risk exposures to highlight potential risk that may arise from extreme market events that are rare but plausible.
+The Group complements VaR by stress testing IRR/ RORBB exposures to highlight potential risk that may arise from extreme market events that are rare but plausible.